V33RU/IoTSecurity101/docs/ICS/Industrial-Control-Systems.md

 # Industrial Control Systems (ICS) Security — Complete Guide

 Industrial Control Systems (ICS) are the backbone of critical infrastructure: power, water, oil & gas, manufacturing, and more.
-This file covers the full ICS security landscape—basics, threats, exploits, major incidents, key vulnerabilities, standards, and the best resources.
+This file covers the full ICS security landscape - basics, threats, exploits, major incidents, key vulnerabilities, standards, and the best resources.

 ---